OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 #### Sven Schleier

-Sven is an experienced web and mobile penetration tester and assessed everything from historic Flash applications to progressive apps build on the MEAN stack.
+Sven is an experienced web and mobile penetration tester and assessed everything from historic Flash applications to progressive mobile apps.
 He is also a security engineer that supported many projects end-to-end during the SDLC to "build security in".
 He was speaking at local and international meetups and conferences and is conducting hands-on workshops about web application and mobile app security.

 ### Co-Authors